tdelahunty/RAISE/content/post/22-05-27-2022Bursary/index.md

 ---
 title: Leanne O' Connor, Student Teacher from Maynooth University wins Boston Scientific and RAISE bursary
 date: 2022-10-03
 summary: RAISE are proud to have partnered with Boston Scientific in Galway to offer the first student teacher bursary to final year undergraduate student teachers of STEM subjects in Ireland.
-We wish to extend our congratulations to Leanne O' Connor who is thh recepient of this award in 2022 for an essay entitled 'My role as a STEM educator and advocate'.
+We wish to extend our congratulations to Leanne O' Connor who is the recepient of this award in 2022 for an essay entitled 'My role as a STEM educator and advocate'.

 authors:
     - admin